MLShukai/pamiq-vrchat/README.md

 # PAMIQ VRChat

-Interface for PAMIQ to interact with VRChat on Linux.
+Interface for PAMIQ to interact with VRChat.

 ## ✨ Features